 Revolutionizing the dynamics of traditional sales, Groupon has managed to bring significant benefits to its customers.
 These benefits translate into considerable savings on every purchase made.

-What does Groupon to announce the availability of a good discount to its users?
+What does Groupon do to announce the availability of a good discount to its users?

 It makes use of a mailing list, of course!

-The recipients of these commercial messages want to open them right away, intrigued by interesting opportunities offered.
+Now, the recipients of these commercial messages want to open them right away, intrigued by the interesting opportunities offered.

 The title of your email must contain, in just forty characters, the message you want to convey to your subscribers: “Free Shipping”, “Discount” or “Advantage” are among the terms used to indicate unequivocally the opportunity that you want to offer your leads.

-To improve your spam score, visit this list of terms by SpamAssasin and be sure to not use them in your email marketing campaigns.
+Now, to improve your spam score, visit this list of terms by SpamAssassin and be sure to not use them in your email marketing campaigns.